Crumly & Associates Inc. Acquires 1,225 Shares of JPMorgan Chase & Co. (NYSE:JPM)

 The company also recently disclosed a dividend, which was paid on Wednesday, November 17th.
 Shareholders of record on Monday, November 15th were given a dividend of $0.25 per share.
 The ex-dividend date of this dividend was Friday, November 12th.
 JPMorgan Chase & Co.’s dividend payout ratio is currently 25.30%.

 JPM has been the topic of a number of recent research reports.
-The Goldman Sachs Group set a $198.00 price target on shares of JPMorgan Chase & Co. in a research report on Wednesday, October 13th.
-Jefferies Financial Group increased their price target on shares of JPMorgan Chase & Co. from $177.00 to $198.00 and gave the company a “buy” rating in a research report on Monday, October 11th.
 Wells Fargo & Company increased their price target on shares of JPMorgan Chase & Co. from $200.00 to $210.00 and gave the company an “overweight” rating in a research report on Monday, October 25th.
-BMO Capital Markets increased their price objective on JPMorgan Chase & Co. from $139.00 to $140.00 and gave the company a “market perform” rating in a research note on Thursday, October 14th.
-Finally, Barclays increased their price objective on JPMorgan Chase & Co. from $187.00 to $193.00 and gave the company an “overweight” rating in a research note on Friday, October 15th.
+Berenberg Bank set a $125.00 price target on shares of JPMorgan Chase & Co. in a research report on Monday, October 18th.
+Credit Suisse Group set a $177.00 price target on shares of JPMorgan Chase & Co. in a research report on Thursday, October 14th.
+Zacks Investment Research upgraded shares of JPMorgan Chase & Co. from a “hold” rating to a “buy” rating and set a $175.00 price target on the stock in a research report on Tuesday, September 28th.
+Finally, The Goldman Sachs Group set a $198.00 price objective on JPMorgan Chase & Co. in a research note on Wednesday, October 13th.
 One investment analyst has rated the stock with a sell rating, five have given a hold rating and thirteen have issued a buy rating to the stock.
 According to data from MarketBeat.com, JPMorgan Chase & Co. has an average rating of “Buy” and a consensus price target of $168.56.

 JPMorgan Chase & Co.
 Profile